ministryofjustice/cloud-platform/architecture-decision-record/020-Do-GitOps.md

 In Cloud Platform, existing implementation of GitOps has meant:

-* CP has [Terraform files](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/main/terraform) and associated [CI/CD pipelines]() [TODO add link] for applying it automatically
+* CP has [Terraform files](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/main/terraform) and associated [CI/CD pipelines](https://github.com/ministryofjustice/cloud-platform-concourse/tree/main/pipelines) for applying it automatically

 * kops and EKS clusters ...

 * Helm charts

-There remains number of questions and challenges to that model:
+There remain a number of questions and challenges to that model:

 * Config needs storing somewhere - Terraform state, kops state, Helm values, secrets, differences between environments